What to Do When Someone Dies at Home

 If someone passes away at home while in hospice, it’s okay to take some time together as a family before calling the hospice.
 When you’re ready, you should get in touch with your hospice care provider.
 You should have access to an on-call nurse’s number; if you do not, call your hospice care provider and they’ll send out a nurse.
 The nurse will arrive and will pronounce the patient.
 The hospice company will take care of filing paperwork, removal of the body and different medical supplies.

 If someone dies at home unexpectedly, or someone dies at home who was not in hospice care, you should call 911 immediately.
 It is important that you do not touch the scene, as unexpected deaths are investigated by the police and you do not want to contaminate any evidence.
 First responders will arrive at the scene and will attempt to resuscitate the deceased, unless you have a do-not-resuscitate order, or DNR order to give to them.
-If you do not have a DNR order, efforts will be made to resuscitate them.
+If you do not have a DNR order, efforts will be made to resuscitate them and they will be taken to the hospital.

 The police will investigate the death, which can include taking evidence, photos, and investigating the area.
 If the deceased was taking any kind of medication, it’s a good idea to have the names of the medications ready.
 You should also try to find the name of their doctor in case the police request this information.